lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 .. admonition:: About the atom style
     :class: info

-    While we are keeping it simple here, in the following tutorials, different *atom_style* will be used, allowing us to create atoms with a net charge and to define bonds between atoms to form molecules.
+    While we are keeping things as simple as possible in this tutorial, different *atom_style* will be used in the following tutorials.
+    These other *atom_style* will allow us to create atoms with a net charge, as well as to define bonds between atoms to form molecules.

 ..  container:: justify